The national medical examiner system

 Funding for medical examiners

 For approximately 3,000 deaths, one whole time equivalent medical examiner (from a pool of varying specialities on a rota) and three whole time equivalent medical examiner officers will provide adequate cover and should be used as a guide to reasonable costs.
-It will be recommended that organisations with significantly lower numbers of deaths work with another medical examiner office rather that setting up their own system.
+The National Medical Examiner’s office agrees a funding envelope with each medical examiner office each year.

 Each NHS region has regional medical examiner and a regional medical examiner officer to support medical examiner offices.
 Regional medical examiners oversee the provision of services and provide an independent line of advice and accountability for medical examiners at trusts in their region.